 - Request to receive notifications from the Nonprofit Monitoring Program by clicking here.

-Slides and recordings are available for the recent nonprofit training series, Short, Mid, & Long-Term Planning during COVID:
+Slides are available for the recent nonprofit training series, Short, Mid, & Long-Term Planning during COVID:

-- Financial Management 101 - Cash Indicators for Short-Term Planning (slides, recording)
+- Financial Management 101 - Cash Indicators for Short-Term Planning (slides)

-- Financial Management 201 - Budgeting and Pivoting for Mid-Term Planning (slides, recording)
+- Financial Management 201 - Budgeting and Pivoting for Mid-Term Planning (slides)

-- Financial Management 301 - Stabilizing Assets for Long-Term Planning (slides, recording)
+- Financial Management 301 - Stabilizing Assets for Long-Term Planning (slides)

 - Compliance During COVID feat.
-Audit Partner Cecilia Angat, Squar Milner LLP (slides, recording)
+Audit Partner Cecilia Angat, Squar Milner LLP (slides)

 The Capacity Building Program Plan and Procedures describes the capacity building services of the Nonprofit Monitoring Program.